Cigna is here to support you.

 Cigna is covering the following at 100% for all clients and funding – including HDHP plans:

-- Virtual visits (also known as telehealth) for a suspected or possible exposure to COVID-19
+- Virtual care visits (also known as telehealth) for a suspected or possible exposure to COVID-19

 - National vendor partners – AmWell, MDLIVE